Ridvan Flower Board with Activities for Kids

-As the Bahá’í festival of Ridván approaches, I’m pleased to share this beautiful Ridvan flower board idea from my friend Chelsea Lee Smith of Enable Me To Grow.
+As the Bahá’í festival of Ridván approaches, I’m pleased to share this beautiful Ridvan flower board idea from my friend Chelsea Lee Smith.
 It is a great way for families to celebrate this festival with kids!
 For more ideas, see our Walking Through the Garden of Ridván series.

 Ridvan Flower Board